darkxeno/js-code-test/README.backend-architectures.md

 ### Additional considerations:
 After finalizing the test you should have some ideas about:

-- Vantages and problems of the implemented architecture
+- Advantages and problems of the implemented architecture
 - Ways on how to scale dynamically each of the layers of the architecture
 - Improvements that could be performed and their impact on the solution
 - Use cases of the selected architecture